ukparliament/egg-timer/public/commons_only_si.rb.md

 module CALCULATION_COMMONS_ONLY_SI
-# A method for calculating the end date of scutiny periods based on days on which the House of Commons must be sitting or on a short adjournment, used for Commons only negative and made affirmative Statutory Instruments.
+# A method for calculating the end date of a scrutiny period, based on days on which the House of Commons must be sitting or on a short adjournment.
+This method is used for Commons only negative and made affirmative Statutory Instruments.

-The calculation counts in actual sitting days and requires the start date and the number of days to count.
+The calculation counts in actual sitting days, requiring the start date and the number of days to count.

-The calculation is defined by the [Statutory Instruments Act 1946 Section 7 paragraph 1 ](https://www.legislation.gov.uk/ukpga/2010/25/part/2#section-20-2) as modified by [paragraph 2](https://www.legislation.gov.uk/ukpga/Geo6/9-10/36/section/7#section-7-2).
+The calculation is defined by paragraphs 1 and 2 of [Section 7 of the Statutory Instruments Act 1946](https://www.legislation.gov.uk/ukpga/Geo6/9-10/36/section/7), though a different calculation may be required if the instrument is laid under another Act - as per [paragraph 3](https://www.legislation.gov.uk/ukpga/Geo6/9-10/36/section/7#section-7-3).

   def commons_only_si_calculation( date, target_day_count )
-## We start counting on the **first day when the House of Commons has a scrutiny day**.
+## We start counting on the **first day the House of Commons has a scrutiny day**.

-This may include the day on which the instrument was laid.
+This will be the day on which the instrument was laid, if that day is a scrutiny day.

-In practice this will be the first actual sitting day on or following the laying day.

-For made affirmative instruments this is defined by the [Statutory Instruments Act 1946 Section 5 paragraph
+For made affirmative instruments, this is defined by the [Statutory Instruments Act 1946 Section 5 paragraph 1](https://www.legislation.gov.uk/ukpga/Geo6/9-10/36/section/5#section-5-1).

-For draft instruments this is defined by the [Statutory Instruments Act 1946 Section 6 paragraph 1](https://www.legislation.gov.uk/ukpga/Geo6/9-10/36/section/6#section-6-1) 1](https://www.legislation.gov.uk/ukpga/Geo6/9-10/36/section/5#section-5-1)
+For draft instruments, this is defined by the [Statutory Instruments Act 1946 Section 6 paragraph 1](https://www.legislation.gov.uk/ukpga/Geo6/9-10/36/section/6#section-6-1).

 Unless the laying day is a House of Commons scrutiny day, then ...